-Our Reporting to you Required communications What is reported? 📺 💎 When and where Fee Reporting Breakdown of fee information when the audit planning report is agreed Breakdown of fee information at the completion of the audit Any non-audit work Audit Planning Report presented to the Joint Governance Committee on 27 May 2021.
+Our Reporting to you Required communications What is reported?
+When and where Fee Reporting Breakdown of fee information when the audit planning report is agreed Breakdown of fee information at the completion of the audit Any non-audit work Audit Planning Report presented to the Joint Governance Committee on 27 May 2021.
 Audit Results Report and updated Audit Results Report presented to the Joint Governance Committee on 25 January 2022 and 28 July 2022 respectively.

+Management Representation Letter

+[To be prepared on the entity's letterhead]

+[Date]

-Management Representation Letter [To be prepared on the entity's letterhead] A. Financial Statements and Financial Records 1.
-We have fulfilled our responsibilities, under the relevant statutory authorities, for the preparation of the financial statements in accordance with [the [Date] Accounts and Audit Regulations 2015 and CIPFA LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2020/21.
-Helen Thompson 2.
-We acknowledge, as members of management of the Council, our Ernst & Young LLP responsibility for the fair presentation of the financial statements.
-We believe Grosvenor House the financial statements referred to above give a true and fair view of the Grosvenor Square financial position, financial performance (or results of operations) and cash Southampton flows of the Council in accordance with Ithe CIPFA LASAAC Code of Practice SO15 2BE on Local Authority Accounting in the United Kingdom 2020/21, and are free of material misstatements, including omissions.
-We have approved the This letter of representations is provided in connection with your audit of the financial statements. financial statements of Adur District Council ("the Council") for the year ended 3.
-The significant accounting policies adopted in the preparation of the financial 31 March 2021.
-We recognise that obtaining representations from us statements are appropriately described in the financial statements. concerning the information contained in this letter is a significant procedure in As members of management of the Council, we believe that the Council has a enabling you to form an opinion as to whether the financial statements give a system of internal controls adequate to enable the preparation of accurate true and fair view of the Council financial position of Adur District Council as financial statements in accordance with the CIPFA LASAAC Code of Practice of 31 March 2021 and of its income and expenditure for the year then ended on Local Authority Accounting in the United Kingdom 2020/21, that are free in accordance with CIPFA LASAAC Code of Practice on Local Authority from material misstatement, whether due to fraud or error.
-We have Accounting in the United Kingdom 2020/21. disclosed to you any significant changes in our processes, controls, policies We understand that the purpose of your audit of our financial statements is to and procedures that we have made to address the effects of the COVID-19 express an opinion thereon and that your audit was conducted in accordance pandemic on our system of internal controls and the effects of the conflict with International Standards on Auditing (UK), which involves an examination and related sanctions in Ukraine, Russia and/or Belarus on our system of of the accounting system, internal control and related data to the extent you internal controls. considered necessary in the circumstances, and is not designed to identify -5.
-We believe that the effects of any unadjusted audit differences, summarised nor necessarily be expected to disclose - all fraud, shortages, errors and other in the accompanying schedule, accumulated by you during the current audit irregularities, should any exist. and pertaining to the latest period presented are immaterial, both individually and in the aggregate, to the financial statements taken as a whole.
-We have not corrected these differences identified by and brought to the attention from the auditor as they represent immaterial differences:
+Helen Thompson Ernst & Young LLP Grosvenor House Grosvenor Square Southampton SO15 2BE

+This letter of representations is provided in connection with your audit of the financial statements of Worthing Borough Council ("the Council") for the year ended 31 March 2021.
+We recognise that obtaining representations from us concerning the information contained in this letter is a significant procedure in enabling you to form an opinion as to whether the financial statements give a true and fair view of the Council financial position of Worthing Borough Council as of 31 March 2021 and of its income and expenditure for the year then ended in accordance with CIPFA LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2020/21.

+We understand that the purpose of your audit of our financial statements is to express an opinion thereon and that your audit was conducted in accordance with International Standards on Auditing (UK), which involves an examination of the accounting system, internal control and related data to the extent you considered necessary in the circumstances, and is not designed to identify nor necessarily be expected to disclose - all fraud, shortages, errors and other irregularities, should any exist.